decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

 Note that in some cases ```cmd``` may arrive twice (from both the primary and the client library), in this case the backup ignores the second time (here we use the fact that ```cmd``` contains a unique identifier that can detect this duplication).

 **Client.** In the ideal world, the client needs to interact with only a single state machine.
 With the primary-backup paradigm, it needs to be aware of their existence and send messages accordingly.
 Thus, we augment the client with a *client library*.
 The ```client library``` acts as the required relay between the client in the ideal world and the real world protocol.
-It implements a mechanism to switch from primary to backup:
+It implements a mechanism to switch from the primary to the backup:

 ```
 // Client library